-- Workers can consider using glasses, goggles, or face shields in addition to face covering while providing service. - Independent contractors and temporary workers are properly trained on these protocols and have necessary cloth face coverings and personal protective equipment.
-Business owners are to discuss these protocols with the organization supplying the independent contractors and/or temporary workers, prior to their return to work. - □ All workstations are separated by at least six feet. - Break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: - Break rooms - o Restrooms - o Other - Breaks are staggered to ensure that six (6) feet between employees can be maintained in break rooms at all times. - □ The establishment complies with the Cal/OSHA standard for heat illness prevention for outdoor workers, including an effective heat illness prevention plan with written procedures.
+Workers can consider using glasses, goggles, or face shields in addition to face covering while providing service.
+Independent contractors and temporary workers are properly trained on these protocols and have necessary cloth face coverings and personal protective equipment.
+Business owners are to discuss these protocols with the organization supplying the independent contractors and/or temporary workers, prior to their return to work.
+All workstations are separated by at least six feet.
+Break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: o Break rooms o Restrooms o Other Breaks are staggered to ensure that six (6) feet between employees can be maintained in break rooms at all times.
+The establishment complies with the Cal/OSHA standard for heat illness prevention for outdoor workers, including an effective heat illness prevention plan with written procedures.
 See the Cal/OSHA heat illness prevention page for resources, including FAQs, a webinar and a sample written plan.
-Elements of a heat illness prevention plan include: - Access to water - Access to shade - Cool down breaks - Emergency procedures for heat illness cases - Monitoring of employees who are acclimatizing during a heat wave - Training on heat illness prevention and symptoms - Encourage employees who are working outdoors to use sunblock and offer breaks to encourage regular application of sunblock during a shift. - Consider implementing a schedule that allows employees to avoid working during the hottest time of the day or implementing a schedule that allows for frequent breaks to help prevent employees from becoming overheated. - □ Note that moving work outdoors creates additional hazards including: - Rewiring and the use of electrical extension cords can increase the likelihood of electrical hazards, including fire and electrocution.
+Elements of a heat illness prevention plan include: Access to water Access to water Access to shade Cool down breaks Emergency procedures for heat illness cases Monitoring of employees who are acclimatizing during a heat wave Training on heat illness prevention and symptoms Encourage employees who are working outdoors to use sunblock and offer breaks to encourage regular application of sunblock during a shift.
+Note that moving work outdoors creates additional hazards including: Rewiring and the use of electrical extension cords can increase the likelihood of electrical hazards, including fire and electrocution.
 Ensure that outdoor operations comply with Cal/OSHA and all code requirements.
-See Ca I/OSHA's Guide to Electrical Safety for more information. - Ensure there are no tripping hazards from cords or other equipment in outdoor work areas. - Encourage employees who are working outdoors to use sunblock and offer breaks to encourage regular application of sunblock during a shift. - Stop operations, move away from electrical wiring and equipment, and seek indoor shelter if there is lighting within 6 miles of your location (see FEMA "30/30 rule"). - Employees are prohibited from sharing food and beverages and encouraged not to share equipment in break rooms, including shared coffee brewers. - □ Employees are allowed frequent breaks to wash their hands with soap and water, and employees should scrub their hands with soap for 20 seconds (or use hand sanitizer with at least 60% alcohol when employees cannot get to a sink or handwashing station). - Employees are prohibited from eating or drinking anywhere inside the workplace other than designated break rooms or outdoor eating areas to assure that masks are worn consistently and correctly. - Disinfectant and related supplies are available to employees at the following location(s):
+See Cal/OSHA's Guide to Electrical Safety for more information.
+Ensure there are no tripping hazards from cords or other equipment in outdoor work areas.
+Encourage employees who are working outdoors to use sunblock and offer breaks to encourage regular application of sunblock during a shift.
+Stop operations, move away from electrical wiring and equipment, and seek indoor shelter if there is lighting within 6 miles of your location (see FEMA "30/30 rule").
+Employees are prohibited from sharing food and beverages and encouraged not to share equipment in break rooms, including shared coffee brewers.
+Employees are allowed frequent breaks to wash their hands with soap and water, and employees should scrub their hands with soap for 20 seconds (or use hand sanitizer with at least 60% alcohol when employees cannot get to a sink or handwashing station).
+Employees are prohibited from eating or drinking anywhere inside the workplace other than designated break rooms or outdoor eating areas to assure that masks are worn consistently and correctly.
+Disinfectant and related supplies are available to employees at the following location(s):